-We have released a first white paper introducing PSD2 in general, and how it opens the market of payments, and additional white papers allowing to analyze PSD2 compliance of various solutions.
+We have released a first white paper introducing PSD2 in general, and how it opens the market of payments, and additional white papers allowing us to analyze PSD2 compliance of various solutions.

 An additional white paper describes how Gemalto’s solutions may help our customers comply with PSD2 security requirements.

 Strong Customer Authentication